craigiswayne/PlaygroundDotNetAPI/README.md

 # then create the migration again
 ```

+#Notes: Migrations are automatically applied when deploying

 Notes: You can create multiple migrations, then finally run the database update.
 This will ensure ALL the data in the `OnModelCreating` method is seeded to the DB

+Note: To revert to a previous migration, run `dotnet ef migrations list`, then choose the migration you want to revert to.
+Then run `dotnet ef database update $MIGRATION_NAME`.
+This will revert the database to that point in time.

 ---